Dunlavey History, Family Crest & Coats of Arms

 Another 38 words (3 lines of text) are included under the topic Early Dunlavey Notables in all our PDF Extended History products and printed products wherever possible.

 Dunlavey migration to the United States +

 A great mass of Ireland's native population left the island in the 19th century, seeking relief from various forms of social, religious, and economic discrimination.
 This Irish exodus was primarily to North America.
 If the migrants survived the long ocean journey, many unfortunately would find more discrimination in the colonies of British North America and the fledgling United States of America.
 These newly arrived Irish were, however, wanted as a cheap source of labor for the many large agricultural and industrial projects that were essential to the development of what would become two of the wealthiest nations in the western world.
 Early immigration and passenger lists indicate many people bearing the Dunlavey name:

-Dunlavey Settlers in the United States in the 19th Century
+Dunlavey Settlers in United States in the 19th Century

-Dunlavey Settlers in the United States in the 20th Century
+Dunlavey Settlers in United States in the 20th Century